 Building Inspections

 The building inspection process verifies that construction is performed according to the consented documents.
-The grant of a consent is conditional on enabling the building work to be inspected and ensuring inspectors have access to the site when required
+The grant of a consent is conditional on enabling the building work to be inspected and ensuring inspectors have access to the site when required.

 Inspections are usually undertaken by a Building Control Officer, but sometimes an engineer is required to undertake an inspection when the work is specialized in nature.